1on1pt/UFOs/README.md

 The webpage was customized using Bootstrap, CSS and HTML.

-Dana, who is a data journalist, developed a webpage and dynamic table that provides information to answer the question: UFO Sightings: Fact or Fancy?
+Dana, who is a data journalist, developed a webpage with a dynamic table that provides information to answer the question: UFO Sightings: Fact or Fancy?
 Her table is working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 In addition to the date, she added table filters for:

   * City
   * State